melizalab/decide-rs/PROTOCOL.md

 #### Shutdown (0x22)

 Shutdown the controller.
 The request body should be empty.
+The controller will shut down immediately without replying.

 ### REP messages